arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ### Von Neumann Architecture

 The von Neumann architecture, named after the mathematician, physicist, and computer scientist John von Neumann, was first introduced in the mid-'40s; it is also known as the Princeton architecture.
-T**his architecture stores program data and instructions in the same memory unit**; **both are accessed by the CPU using the same communications bus**, as shown below.
+This architecture stores program data and instructions in the same memory unit.

+Both are accessed by the CPU using the same communications bus, as shown below.
 Von Neumann's architecture is fundamental since nearly all digital computers design have been based on this architecture.

 ### Harvard Architecture

-The Harvard architecture, named after the Harvard Mark I relay-based computer, was first introduced in the mid-'40s. **This architecture's main characteristic is that it uses two separate memory units**, **one for storing program instructions and one for storing program data**.
+The Harvard architecture, named after the Harvard Mark I relay-based computer, was first introduced in the mid-'40s.
+This architecture's main characteristic is that it uses **two separate memory units**, one for storing program instructions and one for storing program data.
 Both memory units in the Harvard architecture are accessed by the CPU using different communication buses.

 ### Modern Architectures: Hybrids